ejf89/image-game-api/ImageGameApi/README.md

 # DELEGATIONS OF FEAR

--Landing Page/Start Page - Started -- Needs countdown
+-Landing Page/Start Page - DONE

--Initials and score writing to API - Started -- Scoreboard called, not writing yet
+-Initials and score writing to API #No Score posting yet

--Add timer and add time upon getting things right (englishish accent) - Done, needs clean up
+-Add timer and add time upon getting things right (englishish accent) - DONE

 -Join table for difficulty that calculate length of time

+#End Game
+-Write end game functionality that posts to API to send score and image duration data -API updates records for scores and for each image played

+#Refactoring/Debugging of JS file
+-Rewrite to handle

 #Thursday:
 -Make pages look real pretty with bootstrap